tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 ## Severity Latching

-[Alarm metadata](#metadata) JSON has a boolean attribute called "isLatchable".
+@ref:[Alarm metadata](#metadata) JSON has a boolean attribute called "isLatchable".
 This determines the latching behaviour of an alarm.
 If an alarm is latchable, its latched severity _sticks_ to the last highest severity reached until the alarm is reset.
-Reset operation is provided the [admin api](#api-structure) of alarm service.
+Reset operation is provided the @ref:[admin api](#api-and-implementation-structure) of alarm service.

 ![latched-alarm-behaviour](alarm-latchable-behavior-with-reset.gif)